-- It is the applicant's responsibility to understand that if they decide to apply for funding from other EU funded or National Schemes, addressing similar objectives to the STEPS scheme, that they will be at risk of losing any grant awarded from ST, and also the other organisation to which an application has been made for funds.
+- It is the applicant's responsibility to understand that if they decide to apply for funding from other National Schemes, addressing similar objectives to the STEPS scheme, that they will be at risk of losing any grant awarded from ST, and also the other organisation to which an application has been made for funds.
 This is known as double funding.

 - Double funding is defined as grant money used, from different sources to fund the same capital works at the same location.
 As a guide, the following schemes should be considered (this list is not exhaustive):

-- · Sustainable Farming Incentive

-- Environmental Stewardship
+- · Environmental Stewardship

 - Countryside Stewardship

-- · Catchment Sensitive Farming
+- Catchment Sensitive Farming

 - Paths4Communities

 - · Farming and Forestry Improvement Scheme

 - LEADER Farm Productivity Grant

 - Fresh Fruit and Vegetable Aid

 - Woodland Grant schemes

-- · Energy crops.
+- Energy crops.

+- During the SFI transition period, in accordance with Defra guidlanes, SFI options may be stacked with those receiving STEPS funding.
+This may be reviewed at any time/subject to Defra funding rules.
+Applicants entering into an SFI agreement for works covered by an existing STEPS agreement do so at there own risk and must adhere to the specification and conditions covered by their STEPS agreement.

-- In relation to your claim, all paperwork must be kept for 5 years after the start of your agreement.
+- In relation to your claim, all paperwork must be kept for 5 or 10 years depending on the length of your agreement.

 - VAT will not be paid if you are VAT registered.

 - If you are not VAT registered, your VAT can be included in the total costs provided it does not exceed the £10,000 limit.